microsoft/WhatTheHack/xxx-AzureMonitoring/Coach/README.md

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment._

 ## Azure Requirements

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-_Please list Azure subscription requirements._

-_For example:_

-- Azure resources that will be consumed by a student implementing the hack's challenges
-- Azure permissions required by a student to complete the hack's challenges.
+- Students should have the Azure "contributor" role on their Azure subscription

+In Challenge 00, students will deploy a provided Bicep template that deploys multiple Azure resources for the eShopOnWeb sample application.
+The students will work to configure Azure Monitor to monitor those resources during the hack.

+The Bicep template requires the `Microsoft.OperationsManagement` resource provider to be registered in the student's Azure subscription in order to run.
+Details on this are included in Challenge 00.

+The Bicep template deploys the following resources:
+- 2 x 2 vCPUs VMs for the Visual Studio & SQL Server VMs
+- 2 x 2 vCPUs VMSS for the web server
+- 1 x 2 vCPUs VM for the AKS cluster
+- Azure Bastion
+- Log Analytics
+- Application Insights
+- Azure Storage Account

+These resources may consume more than the monthly allowance in a trial Azure Subscription if left running for the typical 3 day duration of a hack.
+It is important for coaches to remind students to shut down all VMs, the VM Scale Set, and AKS cluster at the end of each hack day to conserve resources.

-## Suggested Hack Agenda (Optional)
+## Suggested Hack Agenda

+This hack is designed to be run as a full 3-day event, for a total of approximately 18 hours to complete all challenges.
+There are multiple variations of this hack that enable you run it for a shorter periods of time and still provide value to attendees.
+Different groups of students will complete the challenges at different paces based on their comfort level with Azure and/or using Command Line Interface (CLI) tools.
+This is okay, and students should be encouraged to participate in this intro-level hack no matter what their experience level is.

+While the challenges are designed to build the students' knowledge iteratively, you can shorten the hack based on the organization's learning objectives.

+Challenges 00, 01, and 02 must be completed in order.

-### Note: For a "choose your own adventure" hack experience after completing challenge 02, you can complete any combination of challenges 03, 04 and 05 but must do a minimum of one of them in order to proceed to challenge 06
+For a "choose your own adventure" hack experience after completing challenge 02, you can complete any combination of challenges 03, 04, and/or 05 but must do a minimum of one of them in order to proceed to challenge 06.

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-Recommended maximum time spent on each challenge:
-  - Challenge 0 (1 hour)
-  - Challenge 1 (2 hour)
-  - Challenge 2 (2 hour)
-  - Challenge 3 (1 hour)
-  - Challenge 4 ()
-  - Challenge 5 ()
-  - Challenge 6 ()
-  - Challenge 7 ()

 ## Repository Contents